adam-on-the-internet/dsm-webscrape/worklog.md

   - Some detailed fiddling with calendar potential
 - (8) August 6, 2022, 9:55am-? (?:?? hours)
   - Refactoring .py into folders
+  - Rework how Calendar Events are built
+  - Begin on Calendar Event save